DISIC/referentiel-mobile-tactile/mobile-touch-guidelines-criteria.md

 See technique <a href="http://www.w3.org/WAI/GL/WCAG20-TECHS/H2.html">H2: Combining adjacent image and text links for the same resource</a>.

-</p> Note: this recommendation refers to a WCAG technique, currently not supported in the RGAA&nbsp;3 technical reference.
+ Note: this recommendation refers to a WCAG technique, currently not supported in the RGAA&nbsp;3 technical reference.
 This requirement should be introduced in RGAA&nbsp;3 in a future update.
-This criterion 14.9 would then be deleted to avoid duplication.</p>
+This criterion 14.9 would then be deleted to avoid duplication.

 ##### Mappings
 - W3C Mobile Accessibility: [4.4 Grouping operable elements that perform the same action](http://www.w3.org/TR/mobile-accessibility-mapping/#grouping-operable-elements-that-perform-the-same-action);